-Wollongong is already home to several successful ICT based companies that have an established presence in national and international markets and UOW is obviously a recognised producer of IT talent.
-ICT companies located in Wollongong include NEC, Accelo, iTree, Easy Agile and Internetrix.
+Wollongong is already home to several successful ICT based companies that have established presence in national and international markets and UOW is obviously a recognised producer of IT talent.
+ICT companies located in Wollongong include NEC, Accelo, iTree, Easy Agile, Evanscorp and Internetrix.

 The talent pool of graduates represents an ongoing source of future employees for the tech sector.
-For example, in 2016 more than half (57%) of young graduates in this field who were living in Wollongong in 2011 were working elsewhere by 2016 as they left Wollongong to gain employment elsewhere.33
+For example, in 2016 more than half (57%) of young graduates in this field who were living in Wollongong in 2011 were working elsewhere by 2016 as they left Wollongong to gain employment elsewhere.
+Fig 13 outlines the employment destination of Wollongong IT graduates.33

-Additional Advantage Wollongong targeted sectors
+Additional Advantage Wollongong identified sectors

 Along with the sectors identified by .id, Advantage Wollongong is also targeting the following additional industries as future drivers of employment growth.
-These additional industries have been identified based on the experience developed during the 10 year Advantage Wollongong partnership.
-These sectors are also targeted in this Strategy.
+These additional industries have been identified based on the experienced developed during the 10 year Advantage Wollongong partnership.